 That was all on the phone call.

-That Barack is saying and signaling to political operatives, help protect the rule of law for getting the whole Cartwright case.
+You know, this happened late Friday that Barack is saying and signaling to political operatives, help protect the rule of law for getting the whole Cartwright case.

-Trey Gowdy's uh reacted to Obama's amazing statement.
+Trey Gowdy's reacted to Obama's amazing statement.

-He says, Well, where's Obama's respect for the rule of law about the crime that was committed against Michael Flynn?
+He says, well, where's Obama's respect for the rule of law about the crime that was committed against Michael Flynn?

-The White House wants to be kept in the Loop every step of the way.
+The White House wants to be kept in the loop every step of the way.

 He was unmasked by somebody in the Obama administration.